 Left Handed Ukulele Chord Chart for Absolute Beginners

-Now you’ve got the one that’s relevant to you (use the left handed one, if you’re left handed and want to play left handed, though many people choose to play right, but that’s another story) and then take a look at it.
+Now you’ve got the one that’s relevant to you (use the left handed one, if you’re left handed and want to play left handed, though many people choose to play right, but that’s another story, and you can read about it, here) and then take a look at it.

 If you put the headstock to the top of the sheet, by the title of the page, look at the diagrams, next to your fretboard.
 The blobs in the diagrams show you which bits of the ukulele fretboard to put your fingers on.

 Ukulele Fretboard next to Ukulele Chord Chart… Put the ukulele next to the page, and the blobs show you where to put your fingers.

 Within the blobs, there are numbers.
 They show you which finger to use.
 Your fingers are numbered, like this:

 Index/pointer = 1

 Little/pinky = 4

 Following so far?
 Now, here’s how you make a C chord: